NagisaSato/Unit_3_project/README.md

 3. Ability for the user to input information for documentation of ski practice
 4. Ability for the user to be able to view all the saved records on a screen
 5. ski/winter themed login page
-6. Ability to sign out of account and return to login page
+6. Ability to edit inputted data

 # Criteria B: Design